Fifty Conservative Thinkers

-Bradley J. Birzer – I was thrilled to have Dr. Birzer on my podcast recently to discuss the life and writings of Russell Kirk.
+Bradley J. Birzer – I was thrilled to have Dr. Birzer on my podcast to discuss the life and writings of Russell Kirk.
 Dr. Birzer is a professor at Hillsdale, authority on Russell Kirk, and wears far too many other hats for me to list here.
 He has a most gregarious personality and eagerness to impart the true, the good, and the beautiful to younger Americans.

 Matthew Continetti – I know of no other Millennial who comes as close to untangling and explaining the complex web of American conservative history as Continetti.
 If you’re uncertain what to make of “neoconservatism” or how the traditional and libertarian aspects of the conservative movement all fit together, he’s your man.
 Continetti joined me on my podcast to explain the surprisingly nuanced history of neoconservatism.

 Stephen J. Tonsor – Unsatisfied with surface-level conversations, Tonsor’s writings dig deep into the nuances of conservative thought and ideas.
 His writings explore the contributions (and limitations) of classical liberal thought in conservatism.

 Jacques Ellul – Reading Ellul is not for the faint of heart (I don’t claim to understand him half the time), but his foresight on the challenges posed by technology were eerily prophetic.
 Like Scruton, Ellul was the author of over fifty books, with his book The Technological Society being among the most prominent translated into English.

 G.K.
 Chesterton – No doubt there are many who would reserve the glowing endorsement I gave to Lewis for Chesterton.
 Though less known to us today, Chesterton was an equally eloquent and persuasive spokesperson for the Christian faith and worldview amicable to conservative thought.
 His Orthodoxy is one of the most disarmingly unique works on apologetics I’ve ever encountered.

 Wendell Berry – I’ll be honest: I’m not well read in Wendell Berry.
 But few people I know are as respected by so many of the people I respect that I feel he is particularly deserving of making my list.
 A friend of mine often cites lines from Berry’s poem The Mad Farmer Liberation Front as emblematic of the conservative mindset on the slow, careful cultivation of the good, true, and beautiful.

 T.S.
 Eliot – As a poet, Eliot often stretched the imagination beyond the sometimes dry, reductive dialogue of the political Right.
 His politics were infused with notions of humanity’s limitations and capacity for evil.
 Russell Kirk, who was personal friends with Eliot, credited Eliot as the endcap in his masterpiece The Conservative Mind line-up of conservative thinkers.
 Among his more celebrated poems are The Waste Land and Four Quartets.

 Ross Douthat – Refreshingly witty on matters of politics and faith and charitably moderate on the French Ahmari Wars, Douthat is an important voice in contemporary conservatism.
 He’s widely respected among friends and foes of conservatism alike and provides a certain cheerful seriousness to the debates of today.
 His latest book, The Decadent Society, offers an insightful window into what happens when a rich and powerful nation stops advancing.